-Each spring CTS prepares a report for the Academic Affairs Office showing all FT-faculty computers, with out-of-warranty computers highlighted for further review.
-Specific requests for new computers are also forwarded for consideration.
-Following administrative review and funding allocation, CTS orders the computers and arranges their delivery to individual faculty members.
+Following administrative review and Academic Affairs funding allocation, CTS orders the computers and arranges their delivery to individual faculty members.

-Full-time faculty receiving a new computer must turn in the old computer to CTS for refurbishment/recycling.
+Faculty or Staff who are receiving a new computer must turn in the old computer to CTS for refurbishment and/or recycling.

 Adjunct and part-time faculty computers remain the responsibility of the individual unit managers.
 Academic units should ensure that part-time and adjunct faculty also have access to appropriate computers.

 There is no central funding pool for adjunct or part-time faculty computers.
-While CTS can provide refurbished and out-of-warranty machines where there is a special need, these computers are typically 5+ years old and are intended for temporary hardship cases only.
 Individual unit managers should plan and budget for computers appropriate to their employees needs.

 Outside of LAS and SotA, college staff computers are the responsibility of their unit managers.
-Individual units should ensure that part-time and student staff also have access to computers appropriate to their needs.
+Individual units should ensure that part-time and student staff have access to computers appropriate to their needs.

 There is no central funding pool for staff computers.
-While CTS may choose to provide refurbished and out-of-warranty machines in extreme cases where there is a special need and when the department places an order.
-These computers are typically 5+ years old and are intended for temporary use only.
 Individual unit managers should plan and budget for computers appropriate to their employees needs.
-Staff receiving a new computer must turn in their old computer to CTS for refurbishment or recycling.
-CTS cannot support computers with a manufacture date of 7 years or older.
-These include, but are not limited to: Dell OptiPlex 745, 755, 760, 780 & GX-620, etc.
+Staff receiving a new computer must turn in their old computer to CTS for disposal and recycling.

-Since there is a significant cost differential between PCs and Apple Computers (2:1), and since both PCs and Apple computers are equally capable of running the same software (MS Office, Adobe Creative Suite), the College will provide HP PCs by default.
+The College will provide HP PCs by default.
 Faculty requests for Apple computers must be accompanied by written justification for the additional expense, endorsed by the chair/director, and sent to the Academic Dean’s office.
 Non-standard PCs will only be bought with the Dean’s approval.

 Typical Computer Warranties:

-HP, Dell and Apple computers purchased through Purchase College are typically purchased with a 3-5 year warranty covering hardware replacement and next-day on-site service.
-In accordance with the State contract with HP, the warranty is included in the price of the computer.
-If you are purchasing an Apple, you must add the cost of the Apple Care warranty for the same 3-5 year period.
+HP, Dell and Apple computers purchased through Purchase College are typically purchased with a 3 to 5 year warranty covering hardware replacement and next-day on-site service.

 All Computers are College Property:

-Whether new computers are provided by the College or the unit, the computers being replaced will revert to CTS for disposal (computers are classified as hazardous waste due to the heavy metals they contain).
+Whether new computers are provided by the College or the unit, the computers being replaced will revert to CTS for disposal and recycling as computers are classified as hazardous waste due to the heavy metals they contain.